Negative mass: Runaway motion

 For two positive masses, nothing changes and there is a gravitational pull on each other causing an attraction.
 Two negative masses would repel because of their negative inertial masses.
-For different signs however, there is a push that repels the positive mass from the negative mass, and a pull that attracts the negative mass towards the positive one at the same time.
+For different signs however, there is a push that repels the positive mass from the negative mass, and a pull that attracts the negative mass toward the positive one at the same time.

-Hence Bondi pointed out that two objects of equal and opposite mass would produce a constant acceleration of the system towards the positive-mass object, an effect called "runaway motion" by Bonnor who disregarded its physical existence, stating:
+Hence Bondi pointed out that two objects of equal and opposite mass would produce a constant acceleration of the system toward the positive-mass object, an effect called "runaway motion" by Bonnor who disregarded its physical existence, stating:

 Such a couple of objects would accelerate without limit (except a relativistic one); however, the total mass, momentum and energy of the system would remain zero.
 This behavior is completely inconsistent with a common-sense approach and the expected behavior of "normal" matter.
 Thomas Gold even hinted that the runaway linear motion could be used in a perpetual motion machine if converted to circular motion:

 But Forward showed that the phenomenon is mathematically consistent and introduces no violation of conservation laws.
 If the masses are equal in magnitude but opposite in sign, then the momentum of the system remains zero if they both travel together and accelerate together, no matter what their speed:

 And equivalently for the kinetic energy:

 However, this is perhaps not exactly valid if the energy in the gravitational field is taken into account.